-Out of all the daughters, we would actually argue that Jing-mei develops the least personally.
-You get the sense that she feels ungrounded, unsure of who she is, where she comes from, and unsure of her personal value.
-She gets her feelings hurt easily, and has a strong tendency to think that she can only be what she is today, nothing better.
+Out of all the daughters, Jing-mei develops the least personally.
+You get the sense that she feels unmoored: unsure of who she is, unsure of where she comes from, and unsure of her personal value.
+She gets her feelings hurt easily, and has a strong tendency to think that she can only be what she is today, and nothing better.

-Jing-mei has a rocky relationship with her mother.
-She originally sees Suyuan as a hyper-critical and demanding Chinese mom with too strong an opinion of who her daughter should be.
-Jing-mei always feels that she is disappointing her mother’s high expectations and that her mom refuses to see her for who she is.
+Jing-mei begins the novel as remembering Suyuan as hyper-critical and demanding.
+Jing-mei always felt that she had disappointed her mother’s high expectations, and that her mom refused to see her for who she was.

 But Jing-mei’s comes to the realization that her mother did love her.
 An important moment of reflection comes via the memory of a New Year’s dinner—Jing-mei got belittled by Waverly and served herself some crab of dubious quality.